 - Finally, you need to take the NIT back to the Cámara de Comercio and update your registration with the definitive tax number.

-There are numerous ways of getting help registering your business: your local Cámara de Comercio will offer workshops and information, although sometimes the information provided might not be as detailed as you might like, which is when you should hire a consultant, a lawyer or an experienced accountant.
+There are numerous ways of getting help registering your business in Colombia: your local Cámara de Comercio will offer workshops and information, although sometimes the information provided might not be as detailed as you might like, which is when you should hire a consultant, a lawyer or an experienced accountant.

 First things first